UVMC Expands Support for Health Community Partners

 Organized in 1998, Health Partners Free Clinic had 400 patients in 1999.
 “Today, the need continues to grow,” said Justin Colby, executive director of Health Partners.
 Much of the growth has come in the recent years.
 “Our patient visits have grown, services have grown and hours of operation have grown from two a week to more than 30 hours a week,” said Colby.

 “A vital part of our common mission is to provide access to needed health care services in our communities.
 What we are trying to do is to enhance our existing relationship as we go forward in the era of health care reform and new challenges,” said Tom Parker, president and CEO of UVMC.

-UVMC made a $10,000 contribution to Health Partners for 2010 and committed a like amount for 2011.
-UVMC also will help the organization in other ways such as encouraging its health care professionals to volunteer for the health clinic.
+UVMC has made significant contributions to Health Partners over the past three years and has helped UVMC in other ways such as encouraging its health care professionals to volunteer for the health clinic.

 “Volunteers are what drive the Health Partners organization.
 As the primary health care provider and largest employer in our county, we are talking it up,” Parker said of encouraging volunteering by more health care workers including physicians.
 “We want to play a more integral role in the health of our community,” he added.
 Deb Huelskamp, RN, (pictured) is among the UVMC health care professionals volunteering their time at the Health Partners clinic.